GOODBYE TO DOUG (AFTER 20 YEARS)

-Take a trip down Savage Nation past with Savage and his longtime producer Doug Linn.
-Linn has been a producer for more than two decades; serving as a loyal employee and constant confidant.
-Hear incredible behind the scenes stories and radio moments any Savage fan is sure to remember!
+Take a trip with with Savage and his long time producer Doug Linn.
+Doug has been a producer for more than two decades; serving as a loyal employee and constant confidant.
+Hear incredible behind the scenes stories and great radio moments for all Savage fans

 How Doug started working on The Savage Nation